National Archives of Australia

 The collection in Darwin

-Treasures include the first meteorological recordings from the original site for the town of Palmerston 1865 (Adam Bay at the mouth of the Adelaide River), and further recordings from the new site of Palmerston on the Port of Darwin in 1865.
-There are also pastoral lease records dating from this era.
+Treasures of the Northern Territory Archives Centre include the 1843 notebook of John McArthur from the settlement at Port Essington; the first meteorological recordings from the original site for the town of Palmerston at Adam Bay at the mouth of the Adelaide River, and further recordings from the new site of Palmerston on the Port of Darwin in 1865.

-Like other offices, Darwin holds Certificates of Exemption from the dictation test for many non-European residents of Darwin during the White Australia Policy era.
-Records relating to the administration of welfare for Aboriginal people throughout the Territory from the late 1920s are a rich resource.
+There are Certificates of Exemption from the dictation test for many non-European residents of Darwin during the White Australia Policy era; Police Journals from stations across the Territory; and records relating to the administration of welfare for Aboriginal people throughout the Territory from the late 1920s.

-The Darwin collection includes records of the development of the Uluru National Park, and the Kakadu National Park from its conception in the mid 1960s.
+The remarkable Oral History collection, compiled over 30 years, includes recorded memories reaching back over 100 years of Territory history.
+The collections also includes more recent records of the development of Uluru and Kakadu National Parks.
 The devastation of Darwin by Cyclone Tracy and the subsequent reconstruction of the city is also well documented.